Texas

 Official Results

-Absentee ballots begin being counted four days before Election Day.
+Absentee ballots start being counted four days before Election Day.
 Provisional ballots are counted between 7-13 days after the election.

-With the increase in mail ballots counting will take more time.
-Voters should expect a delayed official count and that means the system is working.
+Counting will take time.
+Voters should expect a delayed official count, which means the system is working.
 Official election results will be uploaded on Texas’ Secretary of State website as they become available.

 Official Results